hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/836_pranayama.md

-The whole of this universe is composed of matter and force; and according to Sanskrit philosophers, everything that we call matter, solid and liquid, is the outcome of one primal matter which they call Âkâsha or ether; and the primordial force, of which all the forces that we see in nature are manifestations, they call Prana.
+The whole of this universe is composed of matter and force; and according to Sanskrit philosophers, everything that we call matter, solid and liquid, is the outcome of one primal matter which they call Âkāsha or ether; and the primordial force, of which all the forces that we see in nature are manifestations, they call Prana.
 It is this Prana acting upon Akasha, which creates this universe, and after the end of a period, called a cycle, there is a period of rest.
 One period of